lucee/lucee-docs/docs/03.reference/01.functions/xmlchildpos/function.md

 ---
 title: XmlChildPos
 id: function-xmlchildpos
-related:
 categories:
 - XML
+description: Gets the position of a child element within an XML document object.
 ---

-Gets the position of a child element within an XML document
+Gets the position of a child element within an XML document object.
-        object.

 The position, in an XmlChildren array, of the Nth child that has the specified name.